,

 If you attempt to upload photos containing characters that are not allowed in the image name, you may also receive an error message stating, “The response is not a valid JSON response.”
 Thus, you can rename your picture using solely English letters, numbers, and symbols like supported hyphens.
 After that, you may try uploading the image with the new name to see whether the problem has been resolved.

-A few individuals were also successful in solving the problem.
-When using the Default to GD plugin, you will get the “The response is not a valid JSON response” problem.
-Because WordPress does not yet provide this plugin, you will need to download it from the Default to GD GitHub link to use it.
+The “The response is not a valid JSON response” error can be resolved using the Default to GD plugin, which has proven successful for some users.
+Since this plugin is not accessible directly through WordPress, you can download it from the Default to GD GitHub link to use it.
 To begin the download process for the plugin, use the “Code” button on this page.
 After that, click the Download ZIP button.
 It will cause the plugin to be downloaded into your computer.

 Afterward, go to the Plugins section of your WordPress dashboard, and click the “Add New” button.
 Now choose the plugin you downloaded by selecting the Choose File option after clicking the Upload Plugin button.
 After that, choose the Install Now option.
 When the installation is finished, you must select the Activate Plugin option.
 You may immediately check to see whether the JSON response problem occurs when uploading photographs to your WordPress site since it does not involve any configuration on your part.
 If the issue persists, you may disable and remove the plugin entirely from the system.